 Get to drive a steam train and realise those childhood dreams

 It was probably the dream of every youngster - to be a driver of one of these amazing locomotives.
 Maybe you loved Thomas the Tank Engine, preferred Ivor the Engine or were a number fan of Hornby?
 Judging by the popularity of heritage railways, it would seem the enthusiasm for these amazing machines is un-waning as we grow up!

 What we love about our experience days is the fact that they are offer a really comprehensive itinerary.
 Many start in the morning with a experienced crew meeting over a cuppa where the running schedule for the day is discussed.
 You will instantly feel like part of the team, many of whom are actually volunteers with many, many years of experience in engine restoration, maintenance and driving.
 So much so that's it's a real honour to spend time with them.

 Of course, there's no firing up to be done if you're in a diesel set up - which is one of the reasons why steam locos were superseded by the 'cleanness' of these engines, but it's a real thrill to be at the helm of a early 1950s diesel multiple unit chugging along the railway.

 The history of the railway will also be explained to you as part of your day out.
-There's almost always a museum on the platform too, packed full of memorabilia such as dining car menus, artefacts and old black and white photos from an age where the station master wore a top-hat and tails rather than a high-visibility jacket.
+There's almost always a museum on the platform too, packed full of memorabilia such as dining car menus, artefacts and old black and white photos.
+And all from an age where the station master wore a top-hat and tails rather than a high-visibility jacket.
 Of course, you'll be welcome to ask all the questions you want and you're sure to find an answer with such knowledgeable hosts leading the event days.